xypron/lorawan-gateway-emulator/README.md

 Copy local.config.template to local.config and fill in the relevant data.

+## Configuration

+Copy *local.config.template* to *local.config*.
+Edit *local.config*.

+* mac - Gateway EUI-64
+* devadaddr - 32 bit device address
+* appskey - application session key used to encrypt messages
+* netwkskey - network session key used to sign and encrypt messages
+* ip - IP address of the LoRaWAN server
+* port - UDP port of the LoRaWAN server

 ## Running the emulator

 Run the emulator with the following command

     make run

+Type *stop* to exit the program.

 ## License